-17. Subordinated Notes
+16. Subordinated Notes

 Per the Trust Indenture dated November 17, 2017, the Company's Subordinated Notes are unsecured, bear interest at 7% per annum and mature on November 17, 2022.
 The Subordinated Notes are not listed on any stock exchange.
 Interest on the Notes is payable on May 17 and November 17 of each year.
 The aggregate principal amount of the New Notes that may be issued under the Indenture is unlimited.
-The terms, conditions, and covenants of the Indenture have been met during the year ended December 31, 2021.
+The Subordinated Notes were redeemed per the terms of their issuance on November 17, 2022.

-18. Shareholders' Equity
+17. Shareholders' Equity